Music available on the following online platforms:

-Two years of songwriting has culminated in Dana’s lasted album: To the Horizon.
+Two years of songwriting has culminated in Dana’s latest album: To the Horizon.
 Her first album to solely feature Dana’s original songs, To the Horizon is a milestone of collaboration with famed jazz pianist and arranger Vinnie Martucci.

 Recorded in Woodstock, NY, the songs touch on a variety of emotions in the human experience.
 To the Horizon is a deeply personal album for Dana, and features gifted musical arrangements and stellar performances by esteemed NY-based musicians.